MAKIO135/glitchCD/README.md

 - add webhook on github and add key to .env
 - `git remote add origin {url.git}`

-project has to remain public
+Project has to remain public